Candice Michelle: Injuries and release (2008–2009)

 Candice made her on-screen return on the February 18, 2008, episode of Raw, distracting Beth Phoenix during a match with Maria.
 She returned to in-ring action on March 17, teaming up with Maria to defeat Jillian Hall and Victoria.
 During the match, Candice injured her left shoulder by tearing the scar tissue over her previously broken left clavicle.
 Unlike her previous injury, Candice broke her clavicle in four separate places, in essence, shattering it.
 As a result, Candice was replaced by Ashley for her scheduled match at WrestleMania XXIV.
 On March 23, Candice underwent successful surgery on her re-broken clavicle.

 On the September 1 episode of Raw, Candice made her in-ring return match teaming up with Kelly Kelly and Mickie James to defeat Jillian Hall, Katie Lea Burchill and Beth Phoenix, with Candice pinning Phoenix.
 Candice received a push upon her return as she was named the number one contender for the Women's Championship, but lost to Beth Phoenix at No Mercy.
 On November 23, 2008, Candice competed in 5 on 5 Survivor Series Elimination Match where her team went victorious.
 On the February 2 episode of RAW, Candice was defeated by Beth Phoenix after an interference by Mendes and Marella.
 On the February 16 episode of RAW, Candice, James and Kelly stopped Marella and Mendes from interfering in the Women's Championship match between Melina and Phoenix, which was won by Melina.

 On April 15, 2009, Candice was drafted to the SmackDown brand as part of the 2009 Supplemental Draft.
 She, however, never reappeared on the brand and was released from her WWE contract on June 19, 2009.

 Independent circuit (2017)

 In October 2017, it was announced that Candice Michelle's retirement match would take place on December 2, at the House of Hardcore 36 – Blizzard Brawl show, where she defeated Lisa Marie Varon in singles action.

-Sporadic appearances in WWE (2019–present)
+Sporadic appearances in WWE (2019, 2024)

 On July 22, 2019, Candice returned to WWE during the Raw Reunion episode in a backstage segment with Melina, Naomi, and 24/7 Champion Kelly Kelly, who Candice congratulated for winning the title.
 After Melina revealed herself as a referee, Candice attacked Kelly, after which she pinned Kelly to become the new 24/7 Champion.
 Shortly after, Candice lost the title via submission to Alundra Blayze.

 On August 12, 2024, Candice made a surprise cameo on an episode of Raw, as she was seen in the crowd during the women's tag team match.

+Total Nonstop Action Wrestling (2026–present)

+On January 15, 2026, Candice made a televised appearance for Total Nonstop Action Wrestling (TNA) on the TNA Impact! premiere on AMC as an audience member.
+On March 13, Candice signed with TNA as a producer.